Thanatisia/home-lab-docker/README.md

         - codercom/code-server : Supports only amd64 and arm64 and x86_64/amd64 devices
             + For ARM 32-bit (i.e. armvhf) support : use 'linuxserver/code-server'
         + maxwaldorf/guacamole : works for x86_64 and arm64v8, no support for 32-bits (armvhf); Tested - Resulted in "does not have matching manifest list for arm/v7" error
-        + pi-hole : Incompatible with ARMv6 - container will keep stopping and running/restarting; only ARMv7 and above, AMD64, x86_64 etc.
+        + unbound(-rpi) : Incompatible with ARMv6 - container will keep stopping and running/restarting; only ARMv7 and above, AMD64, x86_64 etc.
         + hwdsl2  : Incompatible with ARMv6 - container will keep stopping and running/restarting; only ARMv7 and above, AMD64, x86_64 etc.

 ### Quickstart Guide